ethercat-rs/ethercat/README.md

 environment variable `ETHERCAT_PATH` to the location of a checkout of the IgH Etherlab repository, *after running `configure` there*.

-The minimum tested Rust version is 1.34.2.
+- The minimum tested Rust version is 1.34.2.
+- The recommended EtherCAT source is: http://hg.code.sf.net/p/etherlabmaster/code
+- The recommended Revision is `334c34cfd2e5`

 # Licensing